bamidele123456789/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates an alias.
-Name: ls Value: rm *
+Create a script that creates an alias